prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/README.md

 ### Repo Setup

 Use the GitHub.com online interface to create a new remote project repository called something like "rock-paper-scissors-exercise".
-When prompted by the GitHub.com online interface, let's get in the habit of adding a "README.md" file and a Python ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
+When prompted by the GitHub.com online interface, let's get in the habit of adding a "README.md" file and a Python-flavored ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
 After this process is complete, you should be able to view the repo on GitHub.com at an address like `https://github.com/YOUR_USERNAME/rock-paper-scissors-exercise`.

 After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
 Choose a familiar download location like the Desktop.